Redocly/redocly-cli/docs/commands/push.md

 Make sure that each plugin has all the required files in its folder, otherwise they will not be uploaded.
 :::

 By default, the `push` command only updates an existing API definition version.
 If an API with the provided name and version doesn't exist in your organization, it will not be created automatically.
+Proceed to the [Create a new API with push](#create-a-new-api-with-push) section for more details on how to create an API manually.

 :::warning
 Note that only API definitions with a CI source can be updated with the `push` command.
 Attempting to update API definitions created from other sources will fail with an error.